Modelling columnarity of pyramidal cells in the human cerebral cortex: Introduction

 \subsection{Data}

-In this paper we analyse the structuring of pyramidal cells, which make up approximately 75--80\% of all neurons \citep{Buxhoeveden:Casanova:2002} and are pyramid shaped cells, where the apical dendrite extends from the top of the pyramid.
-Specifically, the paper is concerned with two datasets consisting of the locations and orientations of pyramidal cells in a section of the third, respectively, fifth layer of Brodmann's fourth area of the human cerebral cortex.
+In this paper we analyse the structuring of pyramidal cells, which make up approximately 75--80\% of all neurons \citep{Buxhoeveden:Casanova:2002} and are pyramid shaped cells, where the so-called apical dendrite extends from the top/apex of a pyramidal cell.
+Specifically, the paper is concerned with pyramidal cells from the so-called Brodmann area four of the human cerebral cortex.
+The neocortex constitutes most of the cerebral cortex and can be divided into six layers.
+We consider two datasets consisting of the locations and orientations of pyramidal cells in a section of the third and fifth layer, respectively.
 Here, each location is a three-dimensional coordinate representing the centre of a pyramidal cell's nucleolus and each orientation is a unit vector representing the apical dendrite's position relative to the corresponding nucleolus.